jskycak3/jpskycak.github.io/_pages/research.md

 ## [Undergrad](#undergrad)

-<i>2013-16.</i> I got my feet wet in physics research as a high-schooler, working on projects at IU South Bend and Notre Dame.
-As an underclassman at Notre Dame, I used simulation and numerical methods to explore problems in neuroscience and math.
+<i>2014-16.</i> As an underclassman at Notre Dame, I used simulation and numerical methods to explore problems in neuroscience and math.

 2016 | <font color="green">University of Notre Dame</font> | Began laying mathematical foundations for previous neural simulation results.
 Solved a special case, but the project was cut short once I began working as a data scientist.
 Advisor: Dervis Can Vural. <font color="blue"><a href="https://jpskycak.github.io/files/skycak-nd-stdp2.pdf">(unfinished writeup)</a></font>
 2016 | <font color="green">University of Notre Dame</font> | Gave a talk extending neural simulation results of 2015 to gain intuition for the more general case.
 Advisor: Dervis Can Vural. <font color="blue"><a href="https://jpskycak.github.io/files/skycak-nd-stdp1.pdf">(slides)</a></font>